gavbarosee/plainwind/README.md

 Press `F5` in VS Code to launch the extension in debug mode.

 **[Read the full contributing guide →](https://plainwind.dev/contributing)**

-See [tests/README.md](tests/README.md) for testing guidelines and [CONTRIBUTING.md](CONTRIBUTING.md) for detailed contribution workflows.

 ## License